swang41/CarND-Advanced-Land-Finding/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 201 through 226 in my code in `findLane.py` in the function `projectlane()`.
+I implemented this step in lines 201 through 226 in my code in `findLane.py` in the function `projectLane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]